en-japan-air/enscalator/README.md

 Templates are stored in lib/enscalator/templates/.
 When your template is done you need to `require` it in lib/enscalator.rb.
 You'll find the list of helpers you can use in lib/richtemplate.rb and lib/enapp.rb
+For each template you write you'll automatically get a ResourceSecurityGroup, an ApplicationSecurityGroup, a ResourceSubnetA/ResourceSubnetB, ApplicationSubnetA/ApplicationSubnetB, and a loadBalancer.
+Everything attached to a VPC called enjapan-vpc.
+That's why you always need to precise the start_ip_idx as a parameter of magic_setup/basic_setup, it's the starting ip address in the subnet.
 Check [lib/templates/jobposting.rb](lib/templates/jobposting.rb) for an example.